The Government will be investing $2.5 million in a tech start-up working in the cannabis space.

 More recently, BioLumic has also signed a partnership with prominent local cannabis company Helius Therapeutics.

-Helius Therapeutics managing director Paul Manning says the technology will play an important role in pushing forward the industry.
+Helius Therapeutics executive director Paul Manning says the technology will play an important role in pushing forward the industry.

 "In the cannabis industry, yield is king," Manning said.